Experiment design for controlled partially observed fractional diffusion process

 \subsection{The Model And Statement Of The Problem}

-We consider real-valued functions $x(t)$, $u(t)$,$t\geq 0$ and a process $Y=(Y_t,t\geq 0)$, representing the signal and the observation respectively, governed by the following homogeneous linear system of ordinary and stochastic differential equations interpreted as integral equations:
+We consider complex-valued functions $x(t)$, $u(t)$,$t\geq 0$ and a process $Y=(Y_t,t\geq 0)$, representing the signal and the observation respectively, governed by the following homogeneous linear system of ordinary and stochastic differential equations interpreted as integral equations:

 Here, $V^H=(V_t^H,\,t\geq 0)$ is normalized fBm with Hurst Index $H\in [\frac{1}{2},1)$ and the coefficient $\vartheta$ and $k$ are positive constants.
-System \eqref{eq:sec model} has a uniquely defined solution process $(x, Y)$ where $Y$ is Gaussian but neither Markovian nor a semi martingale for $H\neq \frac{1}{2}$.
+System \eqref{eq:sec model} has a uniquely defined solution process $(x, Y)$ where $Y$ is Gaussian but neither Markovian nor a semi- martingale for $H\neq \frac{1}{2}$.